 Where the need for a new Director arises or an existing Director is required to retire from office, the NC will review the competencies and experience of the Board, identify its needs, and draw up a short-list of candidates with the appropriate profile for nomination or re-nomination.
-Where necessary, the NC may seek advice from external search consultants.
-Upon appointment of the new Director, the Company will provide a formal letter of appointment to the Director, setting out the Director's duties and responsibilities.
+Where necessary, the NC may engage the service of external search consultant.
+The Company will provide a formal letter of appointment to the new Director, setting out the Director's duties and responsibilities.